 It was then off to the Women’s Institute pavilion where we joined a queue that was snaking outside the door with customers waiting patiently for the WI’s delicious cream teas.
 They are very organised at the WI and it was only a matter of minutes before we were sitting at a long trestle table tucking into our freshly baked scones topped with jam and cream, accompanied by a pot of Yorkshire tea.
 We then had a little look at the home made produce and crafts on display before returning to our seats in the main ring to watch the show jumping competition.
 It was then getting late so we returned home after a fun filled day at the Great Yorkshire Show.

 If this post has inspired you to come along to the next Great Yorkshire Show , it will take place between 9-11th July 2019.
+I would like to thank the Great Yorkshire Show for inviting me to this event.
+As always all views and opinions are entirely my own.

 If you have enjoyed this post you may also be interested in the following :